-160: StreamNet maintaining and enhancing data management 161 GIS Data and Metadata
+161: GIS Data and Metadata

-There are three mappers associated with StreamNet^{xx}.
+There are three mappers associated with StreamNet^{xvii}.
 The first, the StreamNet mapper, allows exploration of regional fish distribution and stream referenced survey data.
 The second, the Protected Areas mapper, displays streams protected from hydroelectric development by the NPCC.
 The third, the Fish Facilities mapper, shows locations and descriptive information about fish facilities located in the Columbia Basin that submit fish data to PSMFC's data projects, including StreamNet.
 Facilities that are not linked to data housed at PSMFC currently are not included on this map although the need to support these other facilities is being discussed given the information needs of NPCC and BPA.

 StreamNet's interactive mapping applications are useful resources for Fish and Wildlife Program-sponsored projects and related watershed and stream-specific projects.
 The applications enable users to: 1) explore baseline information on fish abundance and distribution, 2) identify the location of surveyed stream reaches and important fish facilities (e.g., dams, hatcheries, weirs, traps, etc.), 3) create custom data and map products, and 4) summarize data by subbasins and areas of interest.
 The web map services that fuel StreamNet's mapping applications can also be leveraged directly by users with a desktop GIS and by partners that wish to incorporate the layers into their own web applications.
-All of StreamNet's core data layers are available for download in file geodatabase format and include ISO compliant metadata.
+All StreamNet's core data layers are available for download in file geodatabase format and include International Organization for Standardization (ISO) compliant metadata.

 PSMFC's GIS Center staff maintain and update StreamNet's core GIS layers as new data become available from partners.
 In general, the GIS Center staff checks about twice a year for available updates from partner agencies.
 The PSMFC GIS Center staff participate in the FMWG task teams to provide guidance on recommendations that include GIS layers managed by PSMFC for StreamNet.
-One of these task teams, the Fish Population Names and GIS Boundaries Task that was initiated in 2021, is being co-lead by the PSMFC GIS Manager to develop a standardized approach for how fish management units (or population names) and boundaries are defined for display on StreamNet tools.
-This work is also informing preliminary layers being developed during 2023 to support CBFIsh.org.
+One of these task teams, the Fish Population Names and GIS Boundaries Task that was initiated in 2021, was co-led by the PSMFC GIS Manager to develop a standardized approach for how fish management units (or population names) and boundaries are defined for display on StreamNet tools and was reviewed and published in 2024.
+This work is informing preliminary layers being developed to support CBFish.org.

+IV.
 F. CAP Fish HLIs

-Work Elements: 159: DES and V and CAP Fish H 159: CAP Fish H 160: StreamNe 161: Improving Systems Validation Process for Fish Monitoring Data (trends) ILI (CAX) ILI (CAX) - DES, API, Database It maintaining and enhancing data management g data sharing with and access from StreamNet Data -- ---
+159: DES and Validation Process for Fish Monitoring Data (trends) and CAP Fish HLI (CAX)

+159: CAP Fish HLI (CAX) - DES, API, Database

+161: Improving data sharing with and access from StreamNet Data Systems

-CAP Fish HLIs for population level estimates are available through CAP Fish HLIs queries (CAX data system^{xxi}).
+CAP Fish HLIs for population level estimates are available through CAP Fish HLIs queries (CAX data system xviii).
 Development of CAP Fish HLIs queries (renamed in 2021, formerly named Coordinated Assessments Indicators of Fish Population Health or CAX Query) was initiated in 2016 with the intent of providing access to HLIs and related (or associated) trends which are housed in the FMD (trends) system.
 CAP Fish HLIs query provides access to these data by having the user select a species and run, and complements the tabular data with a dynamic map that displays the geographic population distribution and summary information in a pop-up box.